astronomer/astro-blog/posts/airflow-ray-data-science-story.md

 authors:
   - Daniel Imberman
   - Rob Deeb
+  - Richard Liaw
+  - Will Drevo
 date: 2021-5-12T00:00:00.000Z
 ---

 > You can now find the [Ray Provider](https://registry.astronomer.io/providers/ray) on the [Astronomer Registry](https://registry.astronomer.io), the discovery and distribution hub for Apache Airflow integrations created to aggregate and curate the best bits of the ecosystem.

-## The need for an Airflow + ML story
+## The Need for an Airflow + ML Story

-Machine learning (ML) has become a crucial part of companies across all industries, and as Airflow grows, we want to empower data science and engineering teams across the spectrum.
+Machine learning (ML) has become a crucial part of companies across all industries.
+As the Airflow community grows, we want to empower data science and engineering teams across the board to evolve their data pipelines into high-value outcomes.
 With this in mind, it’s only natural that we turn our focus towards building an optimal Airflow + ML story.

-One of the best measures of quality in a modern ML framework is the flexibility and agility it gives you.
-If using a well-built framework or tool, the time it takes to go from a training set to a working model in production can be measured in hours, and iterative improvements and additions are the norm.
+One of the best measures of quality in a modern ML framework is the flexibility and agility it allows data scientists and engineers.
+If using a well-built framework or tool, the time it takes to go from a training set to a working production model can be measured in hours instead of days, and iterative improvements and additions are the norm.

-Airflow on its own is a valuable tool for making ML models reliable and reusable.
+On its own, Airflow is a valuable tool for making reliable and reusable ML models.
 Using DAGs to help build models immediately brings benefits like **easy parametrization**, **SLAs & alerting**, **data watermarking & lineage capabilities**, and **robust scalability**.

 However, when we look at achieving these goals, there’s a few more things we believe are crucial parts of the equation:

 *   **Minimal conversion.** Data scientists should be able to bring their code directly from Jupyter notebooks (and other, similar environments) and run it with minimal changes.
-*   **Large dataset handling**.
-ML models naturally involve large datasets, and moving large datasets between different tasks should be trivial.
+*   **Large dataset handling.** ML models naturally involve large datasets, and moving large datasets between different tasks should be trivial.
 *   **Per-task scalability**.
 Data scientists should be able to request resources for the task at hand and have the system quickly and efficiently allocate them those resources, ie: GPUs for PyTorch, RAM for Dataframes, or CPU cores for XGBoost.
 *   **ML Ecosystem integration**.
 Data scientists should be able to easily integrate tools for recording, querying, and replicating experiments, as well as registering & deploying the resulting models.